ExtendJ/ExtendJ-Explorer/README.md

 - filter == [Bool] // ignore all -filter parts in the code
 - global == [Bool] // ignore everything inside -global.
 - include == [Bool // ignore everything inside -include.
+- NTA-depth == [Integer] //Will determine the max depth of the displayed NTA:s, if they are recursive they will stop at the max depth.
+- NTA-show-computed == [Integer] //Will determine if NTA:s created by direct user calls should be displayed.

 Filter nodes on attributes
 ------------